KaiStraka/galaxy-classification-cnn/README.md

     Input Image -> {Conv layer -> Batch normalization -> ReLU activation -> Max pooling 2x2} *3 -> Fully connected layer 1 + ReLU -> Fully connected layer 2 -> Prediction.

 The convolutional layers and batches increase in sizes equally:
-    Conv 1 : 32 channels / filters
+    Conv 1 : 32 channels / filters,
-    Conv 2 : 64 channels / filters
+    Conv 2 : 64 channels / filters,
     Conv 3 : 128 channels / filters

 Similarly, FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 morphology classes, each corresponding to 1 of 8 Galaxy Zoo dataset classes.

 Other notable details:
-    Activation function : ReLU
+    Activation function : ReLU,
-    Optimizer : Adam
+    Optimizer : Adam,
-    Learning rate : 0.0005
+    Learning rate : 0.0005,
-    Weight decay : 0.0005
+    Weight decay : 0.0005,
     Loss function : Cross Entropy

 Libraries used:
-    Numpy
-    Pandas
-    PyTorch
-    datasets
+    Numpy,
+    Pandas,
+    PyTorch,
+    datasets,
     datetime

 The files work in a simple fashion and must be run in the order as follows:
         GalModel.py : the model itself, it gets called by other files.
-DO NOT RUN IT DOES NOTHING 1 gal_train.py : the training loop.
+DO NOT RUN IT DOES NOTHING.
+        1 gal_train.py : the training loop.
 Select the amount of epochs to train (Line 22) and let it run.
 The trained model will be saved as a .pth file.
         2 gal_validation.py : validates the trained model on a separate validation subset and gives an accuracy and loss reading.
         3 gal_test.py : similar to validation, it runs the trained model on another separate subset and gives an accuracy and loss reading.